 Campus Motor Vehicle Regulations

-Motor vehicle regulations are in effect throughout the year to include summer housing, conference times, all breaks, weekends and holidays.
+Operators of motor vehicles upon Saint Anselm College property must remember that motor vehicle regulations are in effect throughout the year to include summer housing, conference times, all breaks, weekends and holidays.
 Vehicles must be parked in designated parking areas during these times.
+Goffstown Police Officers regularly patrol Saint Anselm College in addition to Campus Safety and Security Officers.

 - The registrant of the vehicle will be held responsible for parking and traffic violations in which his/her vehicle is involved, regardless of who is operating the vehicle at the time of the violation.
 (It is, therefore, the responsibility of the registrant to advise all those who operate his/her vehicle on campus property of all college regulations.)

-- All resident freshmen are restricted to parking in the South Lot (located behind Sullivan Arena) at all times.
+- All resident Freshmen are restricted to parking in the South lot at all times.

 - Faculty, staff and students are prohibited from parking in the Visitor Lot.